-If it is necessary for a pupil to be interviewed by the police in relation to allegations of abuse, the School will ensure that, subject to the advice of Islington's Children's Services Contact Team (CSCT), the pupil's parents are informed as soon as possible and that the pupil is supported during the interview by an appropriate adult.
+If it is necessary for a pupil to be interviewed by the police in relation to allegations of abuse, The Gower School will ensure that, subject to the advice of Islington's Children's Services Contact Team (CSCT), the pupil's parents are informed as soon as possible, and that the pupil is supported during the interview by an appropriate adult.
 Normally, the DSL will try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement to making a referral to CSCT if necessary.
 However, this will only be done when this will not place the child at increased risk.
 The child's views will also be considered.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with CSCT or the police who, when and whether the parents should be told about the referral.
 This is important in cases where the police may need to conduct a criminal investigation.
 Where appropriate, the DSL will help the parents understand that a referral is in the interests of the child and that the school will be involved in the enquiry or police investigation.

 Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures.
-If the school considers a safeguarding risk is present, a risk assessment is prepared along with a preventative supervision plan.
+If the school considers a safeguarding risk is present, a

+The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential Page 9 of 33 risk assessment is prepared along with a preventative supervision plan.
 The plan is monitored and a date set for a follow-up evaluation.
-A pupil against whom an allegation of abuse has been made may be excluded from the school for a fixed period during the investigation and the School's policy on behaviour, discipline and sanctions will apply.
+A pupil against whom an allegation of abuse has been made may be excluded from the school for a fixed period during the investigation and The Gower School's policy on behaviour, discipline and sanctions will apply.
 In cases of exclusion of the pupil, where parents are abroad, the Education Guardian will be requested to provide support and accommodation.